Wednesday, November 28, 2012

 Saints of the Week

-Saturday: Francis Xavier, S.J., priest (1506-1552) was a founding members of the Jesuit Order who was sent to the East Indies and Japan as a missionary.
+December 3: Francis Xavier, S.J., priest (1506-1552) was a founding member (one of seven) of the Jesuit Order who was sent to the East Indies and Japan as a missionary.
 His preaching converted hundreds of thousands of converts to the faith.
 He died before reaching China.
 Xavier was a classmate of Peter Faber and Ignatius of Loyola at the University of Paris.

 This Week in Jesuit History